fullstack-development/developers-roadmap/backend/junior-3/haskell.md

     * What are the GHC extensions `Strict` and `StrictData`?

 * Exceptions
   * What is the exception free pattern?
   * How do we abstract the possibility of failure in Haskell?
     * `ExceptT`.
     * Custom sum types.
     * `Exception` type.
     * String-like types.
   * Why `ExceptT MyException IO` is considered an anti-pattern?
   How do we mislead the user of our transformer stack if we use this pattern?
   Should we ban using this pattern?
   * What basic type classes do help us to distinguish the functions with an effect of failure?
     * `Control.Monad.Except.MonadError`
     * `Control.Monad.Catch.MonadThrow`,
     `Control.Monad.Catch.MonadCatch`
   * `Control.Exception` hierarchy:
     * What is the `SomeException` type?
     * What is the `Exception` type class?
     * Why do we need the exception hierarchy and what are the desired properties of such a hierarchy?
     * Write an example of a custom exception inclusion into the hierarchy.
   * Async exceptions:
     * What is a synchronous exception?
     * What is an asynchronous exception?
     * What are the problems with catching and handling them?
     * What are the strategies of handling the async exceptions?
     * What is masking?
 How does the `mask` function work?
     Why do we need it?
     * What is an uninterruptible mask?
 How does the `uninterruptibleMask` function work?
     Why do we need it?
   * Describe a problem which arises when handling exceptions and using functions like `bracket` with stateful monadic stacks.
     * How is it solved in `monad-control` library?
     * How is it solved in `unliftio` library?
   * What is the purpose of `safe-exceptions` library?
 Which exception handling problems does it address?
   Why is `unliftio` considered safer by the author of `safe-exceptions`?

+* Generics
+  * What is generic programming?
+  * What is `Generic` type class and what is its main goal?
+  * What is the difference between `Generic` and `Generic1` typeclasses?
+  * What are the primitive types that can describe all other Haskell algebraic data types (`K1`, `:+:`, etc)?
+  * How to create default methods of typeclasses for data types that has `Generic` instance?
+  * What is type family `Rep` and what is its main goal?
+  * How to get data type name, constructor name, field names (for record fields)?
+  * Is there a possibility to check if the data type is a `newtype` wrapper?
+  * Suppose we have `data Example b c = A | B b | C Int c`:
+    * What is the `Rep (Example b c)` type?
+    * What would be the result of `to (C 2 "fsd")`?

 ### Resources